christianalfoni/impact/docs/03_Understanding_The_Design.md

 ## The fundamental building block

-State mangement is not only about what kind of state primitive you use to hold state, it is how you organise and interact with that state in your code.
+State management is not only about what kind of state primitive you use to hold state, it is also how you organise and interact with that state in your code.
 Traditionally when you manage state outside of React you do so in a global context using a state store, but that is not ideal.
 You might initialize your application with global state, but a lot of your state and related logic is only related to certain pages or features.

 Impact is not really about its state primitives, it is about how you organise and interact with state primitives.
 You can actually choose completely different state primitives than what Impact offers and still get the core value out of **Impact**.

 **So what is this fundamental "management building block"?**

-We call it a **reactive hook**.
+We call it **reactive hooks**.
 A reactive hook is just a hook encapsulating state and related logic which can be exposed globally or scoped to a component tree.
 It is the same composition model you love from React hooks, but with primitives designed for reactivity.
-Most importantly these hooks run outside the reconciliation loop of React, meaning you avoid the performance and mental overhead of traditional hooks.
-The hooks are only called once, there are not dependency arrays, memoisation concerns or the hook representing multiple active closures.
+Most importantly these hooks run outside the reconciliation loop of React, meaning you avoid the performance and mental overhead of using traditional hooks to share state and logic across components.
+The hooks are only called once, there are no dependency arrays, memoisation concerns or the hook representing multiple closures at the same time.

 ## Concurrent mode